-To enroll in US Family Health Plan, you must be an eligible beneficiary of the Military Health System (MHS) and you must also live within the service area of US Family Health Plan.
+Any beneficiary under the age of 65 who relies on the Military Health System for their health care and who is eligible in the Defense Eligibility and Reporting System (DEERS) is eligible to enroll in the US Family Health Plan.
+You must also live within the service area of US Family Health Plan.
 The service area is determined by ZIP codes.